Worldtab/Newcollege/README.md

 # Newcollege
-This is my college repos
+This is my college repos.
 Author - WorldTab